jenkinsci/custom-war-packager/README.md

-In order to simplify packaging for development versions, it is possible to link Custom War Packager to the POM file so that it takes plugins to be bundled from there:
+In order to simplify packaging for development versions, it is possible to link Custom War Packager to the POM file so that it takes plugins to be bundled from there.

+If the `pom` option is set, all dependencies will be added, including test ones.
+The current parent will be also bundled unless the `pomIgnoreRoot` flag is set.

 ```yaml
 bundle: